Tejasanala/NodeJS-Proclink/notes.md

 - We can open that particular file there only (symlinking).if one place we changed everywhere it is changed.

 - To delete a file -> unlink(" filename")

+# 9/08/24

+## There are three datatypes:

+- Scalar :string,number,boolean

+- Document : List(Array of strings or number ),Map(obj),

+- set : no duplications

+-- If we are adding any new attribute then we need to update the version as version 2